 Web Client supports offline mode out-of-the-box.

-In offline mode database data is limited to the last databased table used or last data queried that was displayed when the client was online.
+In offline mode database data is limited to the last databased table used or last data queried displayed when the client was online.

-Offline mode works only, if you select 'remember me' option when logging in.
-You need to start your web application while being offline to enter the offline mode.
-If you lose internet connection during runtime, you will receive an error.
+Offline mode works only if you select the 'Remember me' option when logging in.
+Start your web application while being offline to enter the offline mode.
+If you lose internet connection during runtime, an error occurs.
 Restart the application to enter the offline mode.

 NiceLabel Automation Enterprise

-When NiceLabel Automation runs using the Enterprise product level, you can enable caching of all files used for the label production.
-In this case, Automation manages a local copy of all labels and images that were ever used for printing.
-Every time a label print is requested, the files are taken from the local cache folder.
-If a file does not exist in the cache yet, Automation requests for the file from the DMS.
-The background scheduler updates the local cached copy with the up-to-date versions in configurable time intervals.
+When NiceLabel Automation runs using the Enterprise product level, you can enable caching of all files used for your label printing.
+Automation manages a local copy of all those files.
+When you print your labels, Automation retrieves the files from the local cache folder.
+If files don't exist in the cache yet, Automation requests for the file from the DMS.
+The background scheduler updates the locally cached copy with the up-to-date versions in configurable time intervals.

-This process ensures local availability of label assets but does not cache any data.
-If your integrated label printing does not receive all label data with the print event and relies on some online data source instead, you cannot print without Internet connection.
+This process ensures the local availability of label assets but doesn't cache any data.
+If your integrated label printing doesn't receive all label data with the print event and relies on some online data source instead, you can't print without an Internet connection.

-The caching options are configurable in Automation Builder under Options > Automation > Performance.
+You can configure the caching options in Automation Builder.
+Go to Options > Automation > Performance.

 NiceLabel Designer and NiceLabel Print

-If your NiceLabel Designer or NiceLabel Print are signed in to Label Cloud, and you lose Internet connection, you can still use and run the application, but you must reestablish the connection in up to five days.
+If you sign in NiceLabel Designer or NiceLabel Print to Label Cloud, and you lose Internet connection, you can still run the application, but you must reestablish the connection in five days.
 Without reconnecting with your Label Cloud, the application closes automatically.

-After losing Internet connection, and if your computer stays offline, a warning appears after 5 days.
+When your computer stays offline, a warning appears after 5 days.
 The application closes 5 minutes after you see the warning.
-After you reestablish Internet connection, open the application and sign in to Label Cloud.
+After you reestablish your Internet connection, open the application and sign in to Label Cloud.
 This makes your copy of the application active again.

 Print history synchronization

-NiceLabel print clients log all printing activities to the Document Management System.
+NiceLabel clients log all printing activities to the Document Management System.